User Guide¶

 The summary of measured force contains the statistical information about the forces on the axial and tangent actuator sets.

-Configuration View
+Configuration View¶

 You can use the configuration view to observe the current values of the configurable parameters in the M2 cell controller.
 For creating and editing configuration files, reference the Configuration File Description Document (T14900-1005), or ts_mtm2_matlab_tools.

-You can select the available configuration file in controller to apply.
-The list of available configuration files comes from the /u/config directory in controller.
 You can add the new file into the above directory in controller or do the pull request to ts_mtm2_cell (private repository).
-The new setting will be applied when the system transitions to the Enabled state.

-Cell Status
+Cell Status¶

 The cell status view is intended to provide a quick summary of the M2 cell control system at a glance.
 It does not contain any state dependent features; therefore it will always be active.
 The cell status view contains plots of critical telemetry against the current time to provide the time history of data such as the measured force, force error between the demanded and measured forces, etc.